mia-platform/vab/docs/download-packages.md

-Once the correct tag and url are extracted from the module or add-on we can use them to create a temporary clone and then using it for copying all the files contained inside the correct folders (add-ons or module, for the modules all the flavours subfolders will be copied for maintaining cross dependencies between them).
+Once the correct tag and url are extracted from the module or add-on we can use them to create a temporary clone and then using it for copying all the files contained inside the correct folders (add-ons or module, for the modules all the flavors subfolders will be copied for maintaining cross dependencies between them).

 For the first version only the mia-platform official public repo will be supported via the https connection and so we don’t have to support particular connection credentials; but the interaction with git must be